Skip to Main Content

 We collect information, for example, when you:

-• apply for a loan or open an account
+• pay your bills or apply for a loan

 We also collect your personal information from others, such as credit bureaus, affiliates, or other companies.